dootdoot1111/BITSCTF/Web/The 1% of the 1%/README.md

 Navigate to the html file, to fing you flag!

-PS: This is not the intended way to solve this challenge, rather the challenge asks you to change you user-agent string to "Samsung Smart Fridge" and click on the recieve coupon to get the flag.User-agent can be switched quickly by installing some addons to your Browser(Chrome/Firefox).
+PS: This is not the intended way to solve this challenge, rather the challenge asks you to change you user-agent string to "Samsung Smart Fridge" and click on the recieve coupon to get the flag.
+User-agent can be switched quickly by installing some addons to your Browser(Chrome/Firefox).
 But Samsung Smart fridges are too expensive for me.